uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 ### Integrated solution: extending existing monitoring stack

-* Monitoring Formula Integration: Loki/Promtail and `uyuni_health_exporter` configurations are managed via Uyuni's monitoring formula, ensuring seamless integration and ease of deployment.
-Making Saline and Health Check a part of the current Monitoring formulas.
+* Monitoring Formula Integration: Loki/Promtail and Uyuni-Health-Exporter configurations are managed via Uyuni's monitoring formula, ensuring seamless integration and ease of deployment.
+Making Saline and Health-Check a part of the current Monitoring formulas.

 * Additional Monitoring Formulas: Similar to the previous approach, integration with current Monitoring stack but using a separated formulas.